dianatataru/ancestryinference_workflow/README.md

 ```

-### 3. Variant Calling and Read Counting
+### 3. Variant Calling

-Joint variant calling across all samples with bcftools, then reads matching each parental allele at ancestry informative sites are counted from a samtools mpileup file for each hybrid individual.
-Note, this script calls ```vcf_to_counts_non-colinear_DTv2.pl```.
-Input files are each of the ${SAMPLE}.par${P}.sorted.pass.unique.bam files, which are merged by parental species' genome, and output files are hybrid1 vcf counts and .bed files for each parent (3 total).
-This script will be called ```varcall_readcount_DT.sh```.
+Joint variant calling across all samples with bcftools, then genotype calls matching parent 1 (coordinate space) alleles at ancestry informative sites are counted from a joint samtools mpileup file.
+Note, this script calls ```vcf_to_counts_non-colinear_DTv3.pl```.
+Input files are each of the ${SAMPLE}.par${P}.sorted.pass.unique.bam files, which are merged, and output files are hybrid1 vcf counts and .bed files.
+Initially, I looped this through all parent files but I think it is only needed for par1.
+I have kept the format which can easily incorporate all parents if needed (just add for P in 1 2 3).
+This script will be called ```varcall_readcount_DT.sh```:

 ```
 #!/bin/bash